vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # How to use it

-The Vipps SFTP server should be straight-foreard to use.
+The Vipps SFTP server should be straight-forward to use.
 It works like a normal SFTP service.

 ## Important information